Emmanuel130/CamaraVolunteer/README.md

 I built this project primarily to understand how to implement a small and simple website (microservices), and serverless deployment.

-Also, I believe this is a cute way to show where you are from or where you built your project, so yeah.
+Also, We believe this is a cute way to show where you are from or where you built your project, so yeah.

 ## License

-Copyright (c) Alphanum404.
+Copyright (c) Emmanuel130.
 All rights reserved.

 Licensed under the [MIT](LICENSE) License.